DebianJoe/roaster/INSTALL.md

 touch bookmarks.html
 ```

 Also, it is necessary to migrate the .roaster.conf file into the user's home directory, or into /etc/and save it simply as roaster.conf (without the "." in front of it).
 The local user's file will take precendence over the global one.
+It's important to note that the file inside the git directory (or tarball, if you pull it using the web interface) is preceded by a "."
+So, you'll have to enable viewing hidden files in you file manager, or list it with "ls -a".

 If you have questions about installing (and I use that word loosely), then feel free to shoot me an email at <DebianJoe@linuxbbq.org> or simply stop by the forums and ask for help.
 There are tons of systems that I cannot possibly test it on myself, so the feedback would be appreciated.